TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 File | Description
 -----|------------
-cross-validation_statst.txt | Statistics for tests which include, for each lambda, the size of the largest connected component (LCC), the standard deviation of the largest connected component (std_LCC), the number of selected features (selected, i.e., features which weights are different to zero), area under the curve (AUC), and the standard deviation of the area under the curve (std_AUC).
+cross-validation_stats.txt | Statistics for tests which include, for each lambda, the size of the largest connected component (LCC), the standard deviation of the largest connected component (std_LCC), the number of selected features (selected, i.e., features which weights are different to zero), area under the curve (AUC), and the standard deviation of the area under the curve (std_AUC).